CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 }
 {% endhighlight %}

 Using the [AUFS](https://en.wikipedia.org/wiki/Aufs) union mount file system, the layers of an image are mounted read-only on top of each other to present one coherent view to the container.
-The read-write path is mounted on the top layer to provide the container with temporary storage.
+The read-write path is mounted as the topmost layer to provide the container with temporary storage.

 Then, to start the container, _dockerd_ runs another program _lxc-start_ with the LXC template we just generated.